vrijBRP/demodam.org/src/pages/governance.en.md

 * Licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
 * Adding, archiving, or removing sub-projects (simple majority)

-Votes related to these items need to be communicated to the steering team and put on the agenda upfront with enough time prior to the meeting where the voting takes place.
+Votes related to these items need to be communicated to the core team and put on the agenda upfront with enough time prior to the meeting where the voting takes place.
 All decisions shall be documented in a version control system.

 ## Code of Conduct